britannic/EdgeMax/blacklist/README.md

 * Any FQDN in the blacklist will force dnsmasq to return the configured dns redirect IP address

 ## Compatibility
-* update-dnsmasq.pl has been tested on the EdgeRouter Lite family of routers, version v1.6.0-v1.8.0.
+* update-dnsmasq.pl has been tested on the EdgeRouter Lite family of routers, version v1.6.0-v1.9.0.
-* Since the EdgeOS is a fork and port of Vyatta 6.3, this script could easily be adapted to work on VyOS and Vyatta derived ports
+* Since the EdgeOS is a fork and port of Vyatta 6.3, this script could be adapted to work on VyOS and Vyatta derived ports

 ## Versions
 * v3.6: Enhancements